farosaves/faro/notes/Script.md

 ## V5
 Faros - it's a browser extension to manage online reading.
-%% try to start with the dashboard??? %% e.g. Here you can have everything you've ever found interesting on the internet saved
+%% try to start with the dashboard??? %%
+Faros - it's a browser extension that helps you stay on top of your online reading.

-It makes it easy to go back to anything you've read, by
+You save sentences from pages to go back to them later. wsa sas